miracl/amcl/version3/go/readme.txt

 script config32.py or config64.py (depending om whether you want a 32 or 64-bit build), and select the curves that you wish to support.

-As a quick example execute from your root directory
+As a quick example execute

 py config64.py